 The Company recognises the importance of keeping investors informed to ensure that they are able to make informed investment decisions.
-The Board is of the opinion that over the period under review the Company has communicated effectively with the market through its Company announcements that it has published informing the market of significant events relevant to the Company.
+The Board is of the opinion that over the year under review the Company has communicated effectively with the market through its Company announcements that it has informed the market of significant events relevant to the Company.

-The Company will soon be holding its first AGM where the Board intends to communicate directly with shareholders on the performance of the Company over the last financial year.
-The Chairman of the Board will ensure that all Directors attend the AGM and the Chairman of the Board and that of the Audit Committee are available to answer questions.
-Business at the Company's AGM covers the approval of the Annual Report and Audited Financial Statements, the declaration and approval of a dividend, the election of Directors, the appointment of auditors and the authorisation of the Directors to set the auditors' remuneration.
+The Company will be holding its second AGM where the Board intends to communicate directly with shareholders on the performance of the Company over the last financial year.
+At the AGM, the Chairman of the Board and all Directors will attend the AGM and together with the Chairman of the Board and of the Audit Committee will be available to answer questions raised by the floor.
+Business at the Company's AGM is in line with the Company's statutory obligations and covers the approval of the Annual Report and Audited Financial Statements, the declaration and approval of a dividend, the election of Directors, the appointment of auditors and the authorisation of the Directors to set the auditor's remuneration.

-Apart from the AGM, the Company intends to continue with its active communication, and shall accordingly continue to communicate with its shareholders and the market by way of the Annual Report and Financial Statements, by publishing its results on a six-monthly basis during the year, and by way of Company announcements to the market in general.
-These are also available on the Company's website (www.malitainvestments.com) which also contains information about the Company and its projects.
+Apart from the AGM, the Company communicates with its shareholders and the market by way of the Annual Report and Financial Statements, by publishing its results on a six-monthly basis during the year, and by way of Company announcements to the market in general when necessary.
+These reports are also available on the Company's website (www. malitainvestments.com) which also contains information about the Company and its projects.
 The Company's website also contains a notifications and publications section which includes press releases and investor information sub-sections.